akashgamage/Gym-Fit/README.md

 # GYM Shadule App with Flutter Firebase Authentication

-A simple Flutter application that demonstrates Firebase authentication and a Gym Shadule list using Cloud Firestore.
+Explore the power of Firebase authentication and Cloud Firestore integration in our simple Flutter app.
+Experience streamlined user authentication while effortlessly managing your gym schedule with organized lists powered by Cloud Firestore.
+Seamlessly navigate your fitness routine with our user-friendly interface.

 <table>
   <tr>